As a Death Trope, all spoilers will be unmarked ahead. Beware.

 - In Tactics Ogre: The Knight of Lodis, the summoner Elrik tries to resurrect his dead wife, but her soul comes back corrupted and possesses his daughter Euphaire.
 The protagonist must both free Euphaire and stop Elrik from killing her in an attempt to undo his mistake.

 - Shadow Hearts: From the New World has this happen, rather than the soulless monsters of Koudelka and the original Shadow Hearts.
 Both Johnny Garland, and his sister were brought back by their father.
 Johnny gets away with the occasional BSOD mode... his sister comes back emotion-less and conscience-less, and turns out to be Lady, the mysterious woman you're chasing down.
+It turns out that originally Grace was the successful resurrection, but she sacrificed her Will and absorbed the Malice into herself to save her brother.

 - Ultimate Deadpool was originally a mutant-hunter killed off in the comics.
 In Spider-Man: Shattered Dimensions he's back from the dead, now a Crazy Awesome TV Show Host) It Makes Sense in Context...kinda.